 - Martin Luther King – “I have a Dream” speech.

-- Adolf Hitler – a speech from the 1930s at Festplatz, Tempelhof, Nr Berlin.
+- Adolf Hitler – a public speech from the 1930s at Festplatz, Tempelhof, Nr Berlin.

 Before we go any further with details of the experiment, we first need to analyze and compare the 2 speeches.